 - The Accreditation Council for Occupational Therapy Education (ACOTE) in May 2012 gave approval to the University to begin to offer the Master of Occupational Therapy (MOT) degree in a flexible online and weekend format over ten trimesters commencing in January 2013.

-- In November 2013, the University became part of the Laureate International Universities network.
-Laureate is one of the world’s largest providers of post-secondary programs in the health sciences.
-Overall, the Laureate network of more than 70 campus-based and online universities offers undergraduate and graduate degree programs to over 1 million students in 25 countries throughout the Americas, Europe, Africa, Asia and the Middle East.
+- In November 2013 the University became part of the Laureate International Universities network.
+At the time, the Laureate network consisted of more than 82 campus-based and online universities offering undergraduate and graduate degree programs to over 1 million students in 29 countries throughout the Americas, Europe, Africa, Asia, and the Middle East.

 - USAHS earned its first regional accreditation from the WASC Senior College & University Commission in 2014 and is up for re-affirmation in 2019.